rocktronica/OneFileCMS/readme.markdown

 ### Where's the WYSIWYG?
 What about syntax highlighting?

 WYSWIWYG editors have been requested, but probably won't become standard, as they'd make it more than one file, sort of defeating the whole "OneFile" point.
-Plus, if when working with PHP or non-HTML code, they can be more of a hindrance than an asset.
+Plus, when working with PHP or non-HTML code, they can be more of a hindrance than an asset.

 However, just because I don't want to do it, doesn't mean it's impossible.
 Look for the Edit\_Page\_form() function.
 Its textarea can be modified to work with whatever editor you like.